Mister-Hope/bcrypt-ts/README.md

 ### How to choose between them

 - If you are using this package in pure Node.js environment, then you will probably use the node bundle.

-- If you are using bundler like webpack and vite, then you will probably use the browser bundle.
+- If you are using bundler like webpack or Vite, then you will probably use the browser bundle.

-- If you meet any issues that a incorrect bundle is used, you can use `bcrypt-ts/node` and `bcrypt-ts/browser` to force the correct bundle.
+- If you meet any issues where an incorrect bundle is used, you can import from `bcrypt-ts/node` and `bcrypt-ts/browser` to manually select the bundle.

 ### Usage - Sync